Autodesk Info360 Plant | 2025, 2024 Features

 Connecting to ArcGIS Online

-Connect to ArcGIS Online to bring spatial layers and asset geometry into Info360 Plant, integrating ArcGIS Online geospatial data with analysis and visualisation tools.
+Connect to ArcGIS Online to bring spatial layers and asset geometry into Info360 Plant, integrating ArcGIS Online geospatial data with analysis and visualization tools.
 Admin users can quickly set up integration with ArcGIS user credentials.
-Integrating eliminates the need for data exporting, improving data management accuracy. (video: 23 secs)
+Integrating eliminates the need for data exporting, improving data management accuracy. (video: 23 sec.)

 More statistic functions to custom analytics

-Additional statistic functions have been added to analytics, including: improved error handling for easier troubleshooting when validating analytics, the ability to move rate of change calculations with user-specified data points, and a function to compare current and historical data for periods of interest (video: 44 secs)
+Additional statistic functions have been added to analytics, including: Improved error handling for easier troubleshooting when validating analytics, the ability to move rate of change calculations with user-specified data points, and a function to compare current to historical data for periods of interest (video: 44 sec.)

 Pump performance analysis enhancements

 The pump performance toolset now supports booster pumps, allowing users to assess performance relative to manufacturer specifications.
 Configure input suction pressures and add fixed corrections for physical offsets of pump sensors.
-Enhanced pump performance charts include visualisation of all major pump performance metrics.
-(29 secs)
+Enhanced pump performance charts include visualization of all major pump performance metrics.
+(29 sec.)

 Candlestick charts for tank/reservoir analysis

 Tank and reservoir analysis has added candlestick charts, providing a visual representation of sensor data movements over time and identifying tank and reservoir data trends.
-Each candle represents opening, closing, high and low values of the specified period, allowing users to make informed decisions.
-(26 secs)
+Each candle represents opening, closing, high, and low values of the specified period, allowing users to make informed decisions.
+(26 sec.)

 User-inputted GIS spatial data